 A bit more background

 A native of Suffolk and East Anglia, Shane grew up steeped in folk & fairy tales, local stories, folklore and the traditions of his native birthplace.
-Without realising it at the time, Shane was part of an ancient spoken tradition of oral storytelling.

 Shane has a great interest and affinity with the landscape and the stories held within a landscape.
 He also has a keen interest in stories from other cultures and undertakes a lot of deep study, sometimes including field study, to inform the stories that he tells.